fredliang44/site/content/blog/2022-07-03-cache-policy-for-online-traffic.en.md

 ## How cache works among browser, CDN, and server

-I'm working on [let.sh](https://let.sh) load balancer recently, and to provide the best performance and reduce the costs for frontend and backend projects, I've dug a lot of documentation and materials to design the cache policy of let.sh for online traffic.
+I'm working on [let.sh](https://let.sh) load balancer recently, and in order to provide the best performance and reduce the costs for frontend and backend projects, I've dug a lot of documentation and materials to design the cache policy of let.sh for online traffic.

 <blog-image src="/img/blog/cache-policy-for-online-traffic/first-time-access.svg" support-dark-mode full-screen></blog-image>